How Our Programs Work

 When do I have to register by?

 We keep our instructor to student ratio small, so classes do fill quickly.
 You’ll want to register early to save your place.
 Registration deadlines are usually the first of the month prior to the semester start.
-Registration deadlines are published on the ACHS Academic Calendar online at https://achs.edu/academic-calendar.
-Please email email@example.com with any questions.
+Registration deadlines are published on the ACHS Academic Calendar.
+Please email firstname.lastname@example.org with any questions.

 Are all courses offered all the time?

 Many courses are offered every semester depending on enrollment and course availability.
-Please visit https://achs.edu/course-schedule for a list of upcoming classes.
+Please visit our online Course Schedule for a list of upcoming classes.

 What kind of course materials are required?

 Your online classroom comes loaded with rich, interactive content including written and recorded lectures, podcasts, video, graphics and illustrations, multimedia activities, ACHS eTextbooks, and exclusive access to subscription databases through the ACHS Library.
 Depending on your class, you may also receive DVDs, publisher textbooks, study guides, and hands-on practical lab kits with organic and sustainably-produced herbs, essential oils, and other practical materials.
-View a selection of these practical lab kits online at https://www.apothecary-shoppe.com/collections/achs-course-pack.
+Through our Apothecary Shoppe, you can view a selection of these practical lab kits online.
 Practical lab kits are also called a Course Pack.

-All of our course materials meet the highest standards; we use only the most reputable education publishers and certified organic suppliers of raw materials.
-Learn more about our quality promise online at https://www.apothecary-shoppe.com/pages/the-quality-promise.
+All of our course materials meet the highest standards; we use only the most reputable education publishers and certified organic suppliers of raw materials as a part of our quality promise to you.